This article was first published on 20 September 2020, and subsequently updated on 20 May 2021.

 "They've understood that protecting the forest is protecting their own future, not just the wildlife," Goodall explained at the session dedicated to the digital platform UpLink, which is bringing together young people, entrepreneurs and investors to help achieve the UN's Sustainable Development Goals.

 And technology is playing a key role, as volunteers from the villages have learned to use smartphones to monitor the health of the forest.

 "It's worked.
-If you fly over Gombe today, you don’t see those bare hills, the forest has come back," she says.
+If you fly over Gombe today, you don’t see those bare hills, the forest has come back," she said.

 The programme has been rolled out to six other countries.
 One of the most important parts has been scholarships to keep girls in schools during and after puberty, as well as empowering women through education and microcredit programmes.